What’s Plan B One-Step?

 How Effective Is the Morning-After Pill?

-If you take the pill within 72 hours after you've had unprotected sex, levonorgestrel can reduce the risk of pregnancy by up to 87% if taken as directed.
-If you take Plan B One-Step within 24 hours, it is much more effective.
+If you take it as directed within 72 hours after you've had unprotected sex, levonorgestrel can reduce your risk of pregnancy by up to 87%.
+If you take it within 24 hours, it’s even more effective.